How to save Thailand's sharks

-Infinity pools and great coffee – it’s an easy vote to make.
-Lucky for all of us, the list of good guys are a who’s-who of the Thailand’s best hotels, making ethical accommodation a very easy choice.
+Infinity pools and great coffee – it's an easy vote to make.
+Lucky for all of us, the list of good guys is a who’s-who of the Thailand's best hotels, making ethical accommodation a very easy choice.

 Why should you care if your hotel is shark fin free?

 You want to respect who you're going to bed with, right?
 Take a quick look at this literal blood bath and you might care – just a little bit – to side with the good guys.

 Do people eat shark fin soup in Thailand?